wivinwinny8/Weather-Forecast-API/readme.txt

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser.
-3. Enter a city name in the search bar and press Search.
+3. Enter a city name in the search bar and press Search or press Enter on your keyboard.

 Note: